BishopAccountability.org

 St. Paul

-Accused in a 1995 lawsuit of sexually abusing a St. Raphael's altar boy and parish school student in 1975.
+Kapoun was accused in a 1995 lawsuit of sexually abusing a St. Raphael's altar boy and parish school student in 1975.
 Some of the abuse is said to have occurred at the Home of the Good Shepherd.
-(Star Tribune

 MN